Linuxfabrik/monitoring-plugins/check-plugins/crypto-policy/README.md

 ## States

+* OK if the current crypto policy matches the expected one (case-insensitive).
-* WARN if crypto policy is not as expected.
+* WARN if the current crypto policy does not match the expected one.
+* UNKNOWN if `update-crypto-policies` is not available on the system.
+* `--always-ok` suppresses all alerts and always returns OK.

 ## Perfdata / Metrics